kumahq/kuma-website/docs/docs/1.2.3/policies/traffic-metrics.md

 The above configuration tells `kuma-prometheus-sd` to talk to `Kuma` Control Plane at [grpcs://kuma-control-plane.internal:5676](grpcs://kuma-control-plane.internal:5676) and save the list of dataplanes to `/var/run/kuma-prometheus-sd/kuma.file_sd.json`.

-Then, you need to set up `Prometheus` to read from that file, e.g. by using `prometheus.yml` config with the following contents:
+Then, configure `Prometheus` to read from that file, e.g. by using `prometheus.yml` config with the following contents:

 ```yaml
 scrape_configs: